 In a salute to the worst-case scenario, the bottom of the mag well is scalloped to allow the user to better strip a stuck mag away.

-These standard no-frills sights have a blacked-out rear with a front that carries a white dot, and we found them to be perfectly adequate and easy to acquire in daylight condition.
+The standard no-frills fixed front sight has a blacked-out drift adjustable rear sight with a front that carries a white dot, and we found them to be perfectly adequate and easy to acquire in daylight conditions.